 After attending St. Albans School, I graduated with honors from the Catholic University of America in Washington, D.C. in 1988 with a Bachelor of Architecture.
 In 1994 my wife and I founded America World Adoption to assist other former orphans like our first daughter, Fei, and share the blessing of adoption with Christian families.

-I work for my family business, a building development and management company and serve America World Adoption solely as a 40+ hour/week volunteer (no salary).
-Like the Apostle Paul who made tents, I enjoy having the ability to earn my income through a source that is separate from my primary focus/ministry.
-My father was a first generation American born to a poor immigrant family from Yugoslavia; he was a very successful developer in the D.C. area and it was his commitment to hard work that has enabled me to volunteer at America World.
+I work for my family business, a building development, and management company and serve America World Adoption solely as a 40+ hour/week volunteer (no salary).
+Like the Apostle Paul who made tents, I enjoy having the ability to earn my income from a source that is separate from my primary focus/ministry.
+My father was a first-generation American born to a poor immigrant family from Yugoslavia; he was a very successful developer in the D.C. area and it was his commitment to hard work that has enabled me to volunteer at America World.

 In 2006, I went back to school, and by late 2007 I had earned a Master’s in Nonprofit Management.
 During school, I applied every project and assignment to America World Adoption and orphan issues.
 This was a great time for me to learn and study the business side of managing a non-profit organization.

 My wife, Renee, and I now have five children: four by adoption and one by birth.
 God has revealed one of his greatest blessings to our family through His Spirit of adoption and it is our passion to share this with families like you.
 We are excited about what God is doing through America World and consider it an honor to be building families like yours through God’s design of adoption.

 America World has given me an amazing opportunity to live out my passions daily by working directly with families and helping orphans all over the world.
 I came to America World in 2004 with the desire to help orphans and families in a very tangible way.
 It has been truly a gift and life-changing experience to work with hundreds of families as they are united with their children.
 I feel extremely blessed to be part of such an amazing organization that strives to love and serve God in all areas.